-Article 116 (new).
-Rights and Obligations of Associations Managing Copyright and Related Rights
+Article 120 (revised).
+Rights and Obligations of Collective Management Organizations

-The associations managing copyright and related rights shall have the rights and obligations as follows:
+The Collective Management Organizations shall have the rights and obligations as follows:

-- 1. to establish encouraging creation activities and other social activities; - 2. to cooperate with correlative national and international organizations on the protection of copyright and related rights; - 3. to make report on collective management to competent authorities: - 4. other rights and obligations according to the provisions of this Law.
+- 1. to establish encouraging creation activities and other social activities; - 2. to cooperate with correlative national and international organizations on the protection of copyright and related rights; - 3. to make report on collective management to the Ministry of Science and Technology; - 4. to perform other rights and obligations according to the provisions of this law.

-Section VI

-Violations of Intellectual Property and Unfair Competition Part 1

-Violations of Intellectual Property
+Part VI Violations of Intellectual Property and Unfair Competition Chapter 1 Violations of Intellectual Property

-Article 117 (revised).
+Article 121.
 Violations of Industrial Property Rights

-Violations of industrial property are any acts as provided in Article 55 to 61 of this Law without authorization from industrial property owner.
+Violations of industrial property are any acts as provided in Article 56 to 62 of this law without authorization from industrial property owner.